ja5087/react-decal-project-bearkeeper/README.md

 	a) Add courses
 	b) Add tasks and due dates to the added courses
 	c) Edit already added tasks by simply just clicking on it.
-	d) If the dude date is passed, the date turns red
+	d) If the due date is passed, the date turns red
 	e) If within the date, the date turns green.

 The npm packages that we used are:
-	a) react-collapsible
+	a) react-collapsible -- an imported npm component that we're using for our UI
-	b) moment
+	b) moment  -- used to manage time
-	c) uiud
-	d) firebase
+	d) firebase -- used to help manage firebase interaction
-	e) semantic-ui react
-APIs
-	a) Firebase
+	e) semantic-ui-react -- used to style our overall website

 ### Division of Labor: